Kidneys - your kidneys

 You can look after your kidneys by:

-- drinking 6 - 8 glasses of water or other drinks (such as milk drinks or fruit juice) each day.
+- drinking 4 to 6 glasses of water or other drinks (such as milk drinks) each day.
 Your kidneys like water best.

 - eating a healthy diet so that you get all the minerals and vitamins that your body needs